Florida State Seminoles football

-The team is coached by Mike Norvell, and plays home games at Bobby Bowden Field at Doak Campbell Stadium, the 18th largest stadium in college football and the 2nd largest in the ACC, located on-campus in Tallahassee, Florida.

 History

+Florida State's football program was first established in 1902, resuming play and adopting the 'Seminole' nickname in 1947, after forty-six years.
+The Seminoles joined the Atlantic Coast Conference in 1992, following a long history of competing independently.

 Early history (1902–1975)

-As early as the 1890s, Florida State had a football team.
 Florida State University traces the start of its athletic program to 1902, when Florida State College played the first of its three seasons.
 From 1902 to 1904, the institution then known as Florida State College fielded a varsity football team called "The Eleven" that played other teams.
-The Florida State players wore gold uniforms with a large purple F on the front.
-Their pants were lightly padded, but their upper bodies were largely unprotected.
-Leather helmets with ear guards covered their heads, and shoehorn-shaped metal nose guards were strapped across their faces.
+The Florida State players wore gold uniforms.

 W. W. Hughes, professor of Latin and the head of men's sports at the school, served as the first coach.
 They played their first game against the Bainbridge Giants, a city team from Bainbridge, Georgia, defeating them 5–0.
 The team then played back-to-back matches against Florida Agricultural College (which later merged into what is now the University of Florida) one week apart, winning the first 6–0 and losing the second 0–6.
 The following season student enthusiasm grew even more, and the Eleven arranged a full schedule of six games.
 They competed against teams such as the University of Florida in Lake City (as Florida Agricultural College was then called), Georgia Tech, and the East Florida Seminary (another school that merged into the University of Florida), and finished the season by competing against Stetson College in Jacksonville for The Florida Times-Union's Championship Cup.
-The following year Jack Forsythe, later the first head coach of the Florida Gators, replaced Hughes as coach, and the Eleven won the unofficial "state championship" by defeating Stetson in Tallahassee.
+The following year, Jack Forsythe, later the first head coach of the Florida Gators, replaced Hughes as coach, and the Eleven won the unofficial "state championship" by defeating Stetson in Tallahassee.
 Jock Hanvey assisted Forsythe.